I. General Guidelines

 16. The Duties of the Coworker Team

-1).
-Carry out the decision made at the assembly.
+1) Carry out decisions made at the assembly.

-2).
-Responsible for the council affairs while the assembly is not being held.
+2) Take responsibility for council affairs when the assembly is not being held.

 17. Job duties of each coworker